When a piece of content goes viral, there’s no magic or luck involved.

 14. Get Emotional

-If you want your content to go viral, there’s one thing you need to keep in mind:
+If you’re a content marketer that wants your content to go viral, there’s one thing you need to keep in mind:

 “Sharing content is an emotional decision” — Tweet This Quote